andreimladin/java-model-dto-entity-vo-pojo-bean/README.md

 ## Pojo

 Pojo stands for Plain Old Java Object.
 A normal Java object, not bound by any restriction other than those forced by the Java Language Specification.
+It's not tied to any framework.
 They were introduced in EJB 3.0 by Sun Microsystems.

 Properties of a POJO:
 * All instance variables should be private